 Before you count your store out, don’t forget to check the bulk candy area!

-How to Make Peanut Butter Chocolate Cookies
+How to Make Chocolate Star Cookies

-First, cream together room temperature butter and sugars until light in color and completely combined.
+First, cream together room-temperature butter and sugars until light in color and completely combined.
 Then, add in the egg until combined.

-Next, mix in the dry ingredients.
-It’s best if you mix them beforehand to make sure they’re properly combined, but you know… I totally get just adding the dry ingredients and going along your merry way.
+It’s best if you mix the dry ingredients in a separate bowl beforehand to ensure they’re properly combined.
+That’s best practice.
+But you know… I totally get just adding the dry ingredients and going along your merry way.

 Once the dough is combined, I do recommend chilling the dough.
 It helps the dough set up a little.
 If you’re in a hurry, you can skip the chill.

-Form the dough into about 1 inch balls, which is a little smaller than a #40 cookie scoop.
 Roll the dough between your hands to create a smooth cookie if you desire, but it’s not necessary.
-Space them about 2 inches apart on a parchment paper-lined cookie sheet.

 Bake the cookies until the edges are just starting to turn golden brown.
 It’s important to not overbake the cookies so they stay nice and soft.
 The cookie is soft with crisp edges and it’s just a wonderful texture combination!

 Transfer them to a wire cooling rack to cool completely before storage…and by that, I mean for easy consumption.
-Trust me, you’re not going to want to pass on these cookies while they’re warm (something I may have mentioned already?!).

-Storing The Cookies
+Storing Cookies

-Store these cookies in an airtight container at room temperature for up to 4-5 days.
-I am a sucker for warm cookies, and because the melted chocolate and peanut butter combo are one of my favs, I’m known to reheat them in the microwave for a few seconds before enjoying them again.
+I am a sucker for warm cookies, and because the melted chocolate and peanut butter combo is one of my favs, I love to reheat them in the microwave for a few seconds before enjoying them again.

 If you are reheating them, take care to do so in small intervals in the microwave – about 5 seconds or so – because the chocolate does have a tendency to burn if microwaved for too long.